joeyates/imap-backup/docs/development.md

 ## Feature Specs

-Specs under `specs/features` are integration specs run against two local IMAP servers controlled by Podman (or Docker) Compose.
+Specs under `specs/features` are integration specs.
+Some of these specs run against two local IMAP servers controlled by Podman (or Docker) Compose.

 Start them before running the test suite